gwtproject/gwt-site/src/main/markdown/doc/latest/DevGuideI18nPluralForms.md

 formatting lists, using the locale-appropriate separators.
 For example:

 <pre class="prettyprint">
-public class MyMessages extends Messages {
+public interface MyMessages extends Messages {
   @DefaultMessage("Orders {0,list,number} are ready for pickup.")
   @AlternateMessage({
       "=0", "No orders are ready for pickup.",